WarrenMfg/WarrenMfg/README.md

 - Enhanced productivity 20% for onshore and offshore teams by implementing Scrum, developing internal documentation, and standardizing developer workflows and tools.
 - Facilitated 50% increase in YoY throughput by developing an automated work request process.
-- Designed and administered an innovation sprint program resulting in product pipeline additions projected to drive $6M in annual revenue and reduce labor costs by $600K per tax season.
+- Created and administered the product brief for 30+ Section 508-compliant print and digital products and established and administered the product review process for stakeholders across the organization.

 ### 🌎 Sites